 How to Collect Your Security Deposit Online For Free

-A security deposit is collected with the sole purpose of provide landlords with immediate financial protection, so collecting a personal check that bears the risk of bouncing by the end of the lease is no good.
+A security deposit is collected with the sole purpose of providing landlords with immediate financial protection, so collecting a personal check that bears the risk of bouncing by the end of the lease is no good.
 This is why most landlords ask for certified checks.

 Collecting your security deposit online means the funds go directly to your bank account and sit there in the form of cash, offering you the same protection as certified checks without spending time at the bank.
 Doing so will also save your renters the time and money associated with issuing certified checks.